US federal agencies targeted by DOGE: Federal Emergency Management Agency (FEMA)

 On February 7, DOGE accessed FEMA database (FEMA Go) with private and sensitive information of disaster victims; Edward Coristine was part of the team.

 On February 10, Musk incited Republican outrage by posting on X about FEMA funding of migrant shelter hotels in New York City.
 He said DOGE had discovered the funding, and falsely asserted that the funds were intended for disaster relief but had been illegally redirected to house migrants in "luxury hotels".
 The funds had been appropriated by Congress in 2024 under FEMA's "Shelter and Services Program" created by Congress in 2023, and they are separate from disaster relief funds.
 A few hours after Musk's post, Cameron Hamilton, the acting head of FEMA, said FEMA stopped payments under a variety of grant programs, and has given DOGE full access to FEMA's financial management system.

 Musk's false allegation led the Department of Homeland Security to fire four FEMA employees that day, including the CFO, alleging they were "deep state activists".
 The next day, homeland security secretary Kristi Noem said she had "clawed back the full payment that FEMA deep state activists unilaterally gave to NYC migrant hotels".
 The city comptroller confirmed that $80 million had been withdrawn from the city's bank account.

 Office of Biometric Identity Management (OBIM)

 By May 5, DOGE was at the OBIM.

 Transportation Security Administration (TSA)

 DOGE initiated changes to the budget that impacted the National Explosives Detection Canine Team Program the same week that Trump celebrated K9 Veterans Day; vet visits and food supplies had been suspended.

 Housing and Urban Development (HUD)

 On February 10, DOGE member Scott Langmack emailed HUD employees and asked them to list every contract at the bureau, to note which were critical, and which contained any DEI components.

+In February 2025, the new Trump-appointed HUD director, Scott Turner, was ordered to lay off about half of HUD’s employees, or nearly 4,300 people.

 On February 26, DOGE gained access to a system from HUD that contains confidential information about alleged victims of housing discrimination, including victims of domestic violence.
 Information includes medical records, financial files, documents that may list Social Security numbers and other private information.
 Records in this database were generally not anonymized.